TrongDuyNguyen0611/Kmean-with-pygame/README.md

 link video post:
 https://www.linkedin.com/posts/trongduy-nguyen-37852920b_how-kmean-works-simulate-the-kmean-algorithm-activity-6797548292331970560-UrDY

-The program will use pygame to illustrate the pygame algorithm based on the following computation:
+The program will use pygame to illustrate the pygame algorithm based on the following calculation steps:

 Step 1.
 Select K points as cluster centers randomly.
 (K is the number of group/cluster)